Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 Example value

-The address range to be used for the externally accessible LB endpoints of the Container Cloud services, such as Keycloak, web UI, and so on.
+SET_METALLB_ADDR_POOLrange but within the management network.
+External load balancers are not supported.10.0.11.90SET_METALLB_ADDR_POOLThe address range to be used for the externally accessible LB endpoints of the MOSK management services, such as Keycloak, management console, and so on.
 This range must be within the management network.
 The minimum required range is 19 IP addresses.